Sunday Learning Opportunities

 Music is an integral part of the rich history of CCSM.
 Through our music we explore beauty, wonder, sadness, joy, and the many other mysteries of life, together.

-Our Chancel Choir is made up of volunteer singers under the dynamic leadership of our Interim Director of Music, Lynnelle Bilsey.
+Our Chancel Choir is made up of volunteer singers under the dynamic leadership of our Director of Music, Lynnelle Bilsey.
 The choir performs a wide selection of music and offers special musical presentations as part of our morning worship.

 In addition to enhancing our worship services, our choir, along with accompanying instrumentalists, offers outstanding musical events each year, including a Christmas Concert and a Spring Concert.